A nested registry can be used to manage the resources for, say, a dialog box.

 createReturns the resource described by the given descriptor.
 If the resource already exists, the reference count is incremented and the exiting resource is returned.
 Otherwise, a new resource is allocated.
 Every call to this method should have a corresponding call to

-If the resource is intended to live for entire lifetime of the resource manager, a subsequent call to
+If the resource is intended to live for entire lifetime of this resource-manager, a subsequent call to

-ResourceManager.destroy(DeviceResourceDescriptor)may be omitted and the resource will be cleaned up when the resource manager is disposed.
+ResourceManager.destroy(DeviceResourceDescriptor)may be omitted and the resource will be cleaned up when this resource-manager is disposed.
 This pattern is useful for short-lived

 Resource.dispose()on anything returned from this method.

 (DeviceResourceDescriptor<R> descriptor)Deallocates a resource previously allocated by

 ResourceManager.create(DeviceResourceDescriptor).
 Descriptors are compared by equality, not identity.
 If the same resource was created multiple times, this may decrement a reference count rather than disposing the actual resource.